howerj/cdb/readme.md

 **This library can create 16, 32 and 64 bit versions of the CDB file format removing one of the major limitations of the 32-bit version.**

+**The 64-bit version of the database uses a different hash than djb2**.

 # OPTIONS

 **-h** : print out this help message and exit successfully